Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Localizable bipartite entanglement on the periphery

-We now consider the XYZ model on the star network of spins when the size of the center is far larger than the size of the periphery, i.e., $n_0/n_p\gg 1$.
-Note that this limit is identical to the $n_0/n_p\ll 1$ limit of the model through an interchange of the central spins with peripheral spins, thereby exhibiting similar features of ground state energy as the limit $n_0/n_p\ll 1$.
-We present the variation of $E_{B_1:B_2}$ with $n_0$ for a fixed $n_p$ in the limit $n_0/n_p\gg 1$ in Fig.~\ref{fig:other_limits}(a) (the minimal instance of two peripheral spins and $n_p$ central spins is represented in Fig.~\ref{fig:system}(b)).
-Our numerical analysis suggests that in contrast to the results obtained in the limit $n_0/n_p\ll 1$, for increasing $n_0$ with $n_0/n_p\gg 1$, $E_{B_1:B_2}$ decreases monotonically and approaches zero asymptotically as
+A question that naturally arises at this point is whether the features of LBPE remain the same as one considers the limits $n_0/n_p\gg 1$, and $n_0/n_p\rightarrow 1$.
+In both cases, analysis with systems having small sizes ($n\leq 10$) indicates that the $S^z_i$ measurement on each qubit $i$ in the center is the optimal measurement for localizing maximum entanglement over any bipartition of the peripheral spins.
+We first present the variation of $\langle E_{B_1:B_2}\rangle$ with $n_0$ for a fixed $n_p$ ($n_p=10$) in the limit $n_0/n_p\gg 1$ in Fig.~\ref{fig:other_limits}(a) (the minimal instance of two peripheral spins and $n_p$ central spins is represented in Fig.~\ref{fig:system}(b)).
+Our numerical analysis suggests that in contrast to the results obtained in the limit $n_0/n_p\ll 1$, \begin{enumerate} \item for $\gamma\neq 0$, LBPE decreases monotonically and approaches zero asymptotically with increasing $n_0$ instead of exhibiting a saturation, and \item for $\gamma=0$, LBPE exhibits a saturation as $n_0$ increases. \end{enumerate} Also, in contrast to the limit $n_0/n_p\ll 1$, in the present case, $E_{B_1:B_2}$ exhibits a different trend from that of $\langle E_{B_1:B_2}\rangle$, and decays monotonically with $n_0$ as (see Fig.~\ref{fig:other_limits}(b)) as